samnevis/fire-detection-unet/README.md

-# Satellite Image Segmentation for Wildfire Detection
+# Satellite Image Segmentation for Burn Scar Detection

-This project implements a U-Net based deep learning model for segmenting wildfire areas in satellite imagery.
+This project implements a U-Net based deep learning model for segmenting Burn Scar areas in satellite imagery.
 The model is trained to identify and delineate wildfire-affected regions from satellite images.

 ## Project Structure